Mechanisms of Introspective Awareness: Background and Related Work

-\textbf{Behavioral evidence for self-knowledge.} Prior work has established that LLMs possess various forms of self-knowledge. \citet{kadavath2022} showed that larger models are well-calibrated when evaluating their own answers and that several models can be trained to predict whether they know the answer to a question. \citet{binder2025} demonstrated that models appear to have ``privileged access'' to their behavioral tendencies, outperforming different models at predicting their own behavior even when those models are trained on ground-truth. \citet{betley2025} extended this to show that models finetuned on implicit behavioral policies can spontaneously articulate those policies without explicit training (e.g., a model trained on insecure code examples can state ``The code I write is insecure'').
+\looseness=-1 LLMs represent many concepts as linear directions in activation space \citep{turner2023,zou2023,templeton2024}.
+Behaviors relevant to chat models have been shown to be mediated by such directions \citep{rimsky2024,arditi2024}. \citet{zou2023} shows that contrastive reading vectors correspond to concepts like truthfulness and honesty, and can be used to decode internal states and control model behavior.
+SAEs \citep{huben2024,bricken2023} and transcoders \citep{dunefsky2024} offer an unsupervised alternative to finding interpretable directions, which can be used to understand model computations \citep{marks2025,ameisen2025,lindsey2025}.

-\textbf{Linear representations of concepts.} LLMs represent many concepts as linear directions in activation space \citep{turner2023,zou2023,templeton2024}.
-Behaviors relevant to chat models have been shown to be mediated by such directions \citep{rimsky2024,arditi2024}. \citet{zou2023} shows that contrastive reading vectors correspond to concepts like truthfulness and honesty, and can both be used to decode internal states and control model behavior.
-SAEs \citep{huben2024,bricken2023} and transcoders \citep{dunefsky2024} offer an alternative unsupervised approach to finding interpretable directions, which can be used to understand model computations \citep{marks2025,ameisen2025,lindsey2025}.
+\looseness=-1 Activation steering is a common technique for modifying language model behavior by adding vectors (encoding linearly represented concepts) to the residual stream during inference \citep{turner2023,zou2023}.
+These vectors are often computed as the difference in mean activations between (sets of) contrastive prompts \citep{marks2023geometry} and can be applied at specific layers to induce behavioral changes, e.g., honesty, sycophancy \cite{chen2025personavectorsmonitoringcontrolling}.
+Relatedly, \citet{arditi2024} showed that refusal behavior is mediated by a single direction in the residual stream: ablating this direction (``abliteration'') reduces refusal rates on harmful instructions while preserving general capabilities.